Learn how to use @devintern/pm effectively

 - Step-by-step guided workflow

-- Keyboard navigation (Enter to confirm, ESC to exit)
+- Keyboard navigation (Enter to confirm, ESC to go back, Ctrl+C to exit)

 - No need to remember command-line flags